GeorgeBaltzakis/Spatial-Data-Analysis-of-Public-Bus-Transportation/README.md

 # Spatial Data Analysis of Public Bus Transportation

-I am excited to share my latest project in the field of data analysis and geospatial insights.
 In this project, I conducted a comprehensive analysis of public bus transportation data to gain valuable insights into the efficiency and performance of the bus network in a major metropolitan area.

 **Project Highlights:**